 Knowledge of Adobe Photoshop, CorelDRAW, Illustrator, InDesign and AutoCAD might come in handy while pursuing a Diploma in Printing Technology

-Yes, industry training is mandatory after the completion of a Diploma in Printing technology and is often included in most offline courses in the course duration.
+Yes, industry training is mandatory after the completion of a Diploma in Printing Technology and is often included in most offline courses in the course duration.